oneapi-src/oneAPI-samples/RenderingToolkit/GettingStarted/03_openvkl_gsg/gpu/README.md

 ## Key Implementation Details

 `vklTutorialGPU` is written for C++17 with SYCL.
-It is constructed to build with the Intel&reg; oneAPI DPC++ Compiler.
-On Windows* OS it must also build with MSVS system libraries.
+The application is constructed to build with the Intel&reg; oneAPI DPC++ Compiler.
+On Windows* OS, it must also link to MSVS system libraries.

 ## Build and Run